Dasharo/docs/docs/kb/capsule-updates-overview.md

 The metadata can even take into account compatibility requirements between firmware of different components.
-For example, if you're trying to update a system firmware which requires EC version 1.2 but currently running EC firmware is of version 1.1, the update will no happen, likely avoiding bricking the device.
+For example, if you're trying to update a system firmware which requires EC version 1.2 but currently running EC firmware is of version 1.1, the update will not happen, likely avoiding bricking the device.

 ### Convenience